 On this page

-The coronavirus COVID-19, and the measures taken to restrict the spreading of the coronavirus in the Netherlands, have a huge impact on the Dutch economy, and will no doubt also affect your business and your employees.
-The measures announced on 12, 17 and 23 March, to curb the spreading of the coronavirus, mean significant loss of turnover for many businesses, some of which it may be impossible to recover.
+The coronavirus COVID-19, and the measures taken to restrict the spreading of the coronavirus in the Netherlands, have a huge impact on the Dutch economy, and affect your business and your employees.
+The measures to curb the spreading of the coronavirus, mean significant loss of turnover for many businesses.
 The Dutch government is taking measures to help entrepreneurs affected by the crisis.
 This article covers these measures, and tells you which Dutch national organisations you can turn to for more information and advice.

 Questions and answers